Dr Luca Nelli

 2009-2012: PhD in Experimental Ecology, University of Pavia (Italy).

-For my current research project at University of Glasgow I am modelling the spatiotemporal heterogeneity in malaria risk in Burkina Faso using spatially explicit Bayesian models, within the Wellcome Trust project “Malaria in Insecticide Resistance Africa (MIRA)”.
+As a parallel project, I am modelling the spatiotemporal heterogeneity in malaria risk in Burkina Faso using spatially explicit Bayesian models, within the Wellcome Trust project “Malaria in Insecticide Resistance Africa (MIRA)”.
 My main goal is to quantify the relative contribution of different covariates in the emergence of spatial patterns of malaria, including vector-related (mosquito behavior, insecticide resistance) and environmental factors (human density, habitat and landscape characteristics).

 Google Scholar: https://scholar.google.com/citations?user=625f5a0AAAAJ&hl=en